samrushing/faa/README.md

 I've found an [implementation of delete in Racket/Scheme](http://matt.might.net/articles/red-black-delete/), but it uses pattern matching and is fairly complex.

-Arne Anderson invented a simplified variant of red-black trees, now called 'AA Trees', that trades slightly lower performance for a massively simplified implementation.
+Arne Andersson invented a simplified variant of red-black trees, now called 'AA Trees', that trades slightly lower performance for a massively simplified implementation.